karv1c/gtrends/README.md

   * No API to use it in code
   * Impossibility of comparing more than 5 keywords

 This project represents a Web API for Google Trends with easy to use functionality.
-It is not deployed yet, but it is already working on localhost.
+It is deployed on Rust webserver available on http://gtrendsapi.tech.
 To run the webserver just compile this rust project.
 There is an example wich you could run with this command in your terminal.

 `cargo run --example chart`